cakephp/docs/en/core-libraries/components/cookie.rst

         <?php
         // Outputs “Larry”
         echo $this->Cookie->read('name');

-        //You can also use the dot notation for read echo $this->Cookie->read('User.name');
+        // You can also use the dot notation for read echo $this->Cookie->read('User.name');

-        //To get the variables which you had grouped
+        // To get the variables which you had grouped
-        //using the dot notation as an array use something like
+        // using the dot notation as an array use something like
         $this->Cookie->read('User');

-        // this outputs something like array('name' => 'Larry', 'role'=>'Lead')
+        // this outputs something like array('name' => 'Larry', 'role' => 'Lead')

 .. php:method:: delete(mixed $key)